 In order to understand the benefits of sleeving and tubing, you must first understand cable management.
-Cable management is defined as “the management of electrical or optical cable in a cabinet or an installation” (Wikipedia).
-Cable management although is very helpful, isn’t essential for every cabling project.
+Cable management is defined as "the management of electrical or optical cable in a cabinet or an installation" (Wikipedia).
+Cable management, although very helpful, isn't essential for every cabling project.

-For example, if you have hundreds of wires all going to similar area’s then it may be beneficial to colour code each cable and sleeve them together for improved organization.
-This would in-turn create 4 noticeable benefits immediately:
+For example, if you have hundreds of wires all going to similar areas, then it may be beneficial to colour code each cable and sleeve them together for improved organization.
+This would in-turn create four noticeable benefits immediately: